HarvardPL/Co-InflowPrototype/README.md

 The phone number example shown in the paper.

 #### Usage
-Run the CoInflowCompiler program with two arguments: (1) a source folder, and (2) a destination folder. \
+Run the CoInflowCompiler program with two arguments: (1) a source folder, and (2) a destination folder.
+For example,
-For example, from Eclipse, \
+* From Eclipse,
-   right click CoInflowCompiler.java -> "run as" -> "run configuration" -> "Argument" tab -> put source folder and output folder in the textbox; \
+  right click CoInflowCompiler.java -> "run as" -> "run configuration" -> "Argument" tab -> put source folder and output folder in the textbox;
-or from the command line: \
+* From the command line:
   java CoInflowCompiler "../coinflow.demos/src/" "pathto/output/folder" (after java compilation)

 This example has three files.
 The code _alice.setPhoneNum(b1)_ in the file _Main.java_ contains an information leak (from bob to alice).
 After Co-Inflow compilation, run the Main.java file with Co-Inflow runtime will display an exception.
 (It may be easy to create an Eclipse project for the output files produced by compilation, and add Co-Inflow project in its build path.)